 Why You Will Love This Cake

-- Eggless Blueberry Buckle is tender and moist with soft crumbs.
+- Eggless Blueberry Buckle is soft and moist with tender crumbs.

-- It is loaded with fresh blueberries and has a fresh citrus flavor.
+- Each bite is loaded with fresh and juicy blueberries.

 Ingredients and Notes